muiplayer/hello-muiplayer/docs/docs/guide/mui-player-desktop-plugin.md

 ## Customize the right-click menu

 ::: warning Professional edition
 The stable version of the PC-side extension plug-in currently does not support the function of customizing the right-click menu.
-If you need to apply this configuration, <u>[click here](/joinUs/#professional-edition-plugin)</u> View the introduction of obtaining the professional version plug-in
+If you need to apply this configuration, <u>[click here](/joinUs/#professional-edition-plugin)</u> View the introduction of download the professional edition plugin
 :::

 ```javascript